KEDRI-AUT/NeuCube-Py/guide.md

 # NeuCube‑Py Tutorial

-This tutorial provides a comprehensive guide to NeuCube‑Py, a Python library for simulating spiking reservoirs.
+This tutorial provides a introduction to NeuCube‑Py, a Python library for simulating spiking reservoirs.
 You’ll learn:

 1. **Overview & Purpose**
 2. **Module Breakdown & Parameters**